-After the dreadful experience with FedEx in India when it took over three months for our package to arrive from the USA, we are thrilled that we received the package yesterday, after only 16 days since it was shipped from our mailing service in Las Vegas, Nevada.
+After the dreadful experience with FedEx in India when it took over three months for our package to arrive from the USA, we are thrilled that we received the package yesterday, after only 16 days since it was shipped from our mailing service in Las Vegas Nevada.

-But, after receiving the items, most of which were in unopened Amazon and other sealed white or black plastic bags, we wondered if they did in fact inspect any of the items.
-South Africa Customs through DHL, contacted us early on inquiring as to the content of the box and required we fill out a detailed form submitted with copies of my passport and the purpose of the contents.
+But, after receiving the items, most of which were in unopened Amazon and other sealed white or black plastic bags, we wondered if they did inspect any of the items.
+South Africa Customs, through DHL, contacted us early on inquiring as to the content of the box and required we fill out a detailed form submitted with copies of my passport and the purpose of the contents.
 It was nowhere near as complicated a process as it had been in India.

 Tom laughed that my opening the box was compared to opening gifts at Christmas.
-I must admit it was kind of fun.
+I must admit it was fun.
 I had ordered two new bras from Victoria’s Secret and couldn’t wait to toss the tattered bras that were four years old.
-It was interesting for me to know that three bras alternated regularly, washed but never put into a dryer actually lasted for over three of those four years.
-While in India, I didn’t wear a bra for 10 months, knowing I needed to extend their wear.
+It was interesting for me to know that three bras alternated regularly, washed but never put into a dryer lasted for over three of those four years.
+While in India, I didn’t wear a bra for ten months, knowing I needed to extend their wear.

-Also included in the box was my new Fitbit Sense watch which I’ll set up today and much to our delight, the recently ordered trail cam from Amazon, that syncs to our phones so when we’re out we can see who’s visiting the garden.
+Also included in the box was my new Fitbit Sense watch, which I’ll set up today, and, much to our delight, the recently ordered trail cam from Amazon that syncs to our phones so when we’re out, we can see who’s visiting the garden.
 That’s exciting.
 Our only concern is that a nefarious individual(s) may stop by while we’re out and steal it.

 Also, based on the horrific infections and cuts on my legs from ankle to thigh after cardiac bypass surgery, I no longer care to wear shorts, even around the house.
 It’s a painful reminder of a time I’d just as soon put behind me.